Jake Paul vs. Ben Askren: Fight details

 The bout was criticized by many pundits and combat sports athletes alike, as the retired MMA fighter Askren was known for succeeding in the octagon due to his grappling, and was widely regarded as one of the worst strikers in the sport.
 Aside from that, Askren, who had retired from the sport of MMA and was 36 at the time, had had a hip replacement in the months prior to signing the contract of the bout.

 In a contest between the younger and taller Paul and the more experienced athlete Askren, Paul worked his jab to keep Askren outside.
 Brent Brookhouse for CBS said Askren "looked stiff and robotic" in the early portion of the fight.
 Paul landed with an overhand right halfway through the first round, with Askren falling straight legged to the canvas.
 Although Askren rose to his feet soon after, the referee called off the fight, with Askren showing some unsteadiness.
 After the fight, Askren commented that the stoppage was called too early, but otherwise seemed to be happy with the outcome.'

 Pay-per-view numbers

-The bout at $49.99 sold an approximate 1.5 million pay-per-view buys, though executives such as Dana White has cast doubt on the Triller Fight Club reports.
-In July 2022, Jake Paul (in a message to Conor McGregor) would reveal the fight actually sold 500,000 PPV buys.
+In 2022, Jake Paul would reveal the fight sold 500,000 PPV buys.